-5.2.1 The extent of finishing and fittings to be completed off-site for the volumetric modules shall comply to the minimum levels stipulated in Table 1.
+5.2.1 The extent of finishing and fittings to be completed off-site for the volumetric modules shall comply with the minimum levels stipulated in Table 1.
 Where any deviation from these minimum levels is necessary, prior approval must be sought from BCA.

-Element Minimum level of completion off-site Floor finishes 30%, only prefinished timber floor allowed for on-site installation Wall finishes 100% Painting 100% base coat, only final coat is allowed on-site Windows frame 100%, only glazing allowed for on-site nstallation Door frame 100%, only door leaves allowed for onsite installation Wardrobe and Cabinets 100%, only wardrobe and cabinet doors allowed for on-site installation.
-M&E including water and gas piping, wiring, ducting 100%, only equipment and fixtures to allowed for on-site installation Air-conditioning drain pipe 100%, only air-conditioning Fan Coil Units (FCU) and condenser unit allowed for on-site installation.
-Electrical sockets and light switches 100%, only light fittings allowed for onsite installation
+Element Minimum level of completion off-site Floor finishes 80% Wall finishes 100% Painting 100% base coat, only final coat is allowed onsite Windows frame & Glazing 100% Doors 100%, only door leaves allowed for on-site installation Wardrobe and Cabinets 100%, only wardrobe and cabinet doors allowed for on-site installation.
+M&E including water & sanitary pipes, electrical conduits & ducting 100%, only equipment and fixtures to allowed for on-site installation Electrical sockets and light switches 100%, only light fittings allowed for on-site installation

-Table 1.
-Minimum level of finishing and fittings to be completed off-site
+Table 1 - Minimum level of finishing and fittings to be completed off-site